 The Animal Welfare (Layer Hens) Code of Welfare 2012, updated in 2018, sets out the standards of care and management for layer hens in New Zealand.
 It has been specifically reviewed and recommended by the National Animal Welfare Advisory Committee (NAWAC), a group of welfare experts who provide independent advice to the Ministry for Primary Industries, and ratified by the Minister for Primary Industries.
 It replaces the previous 2005 Code and is one of many Codes specific to a farming type or species that support the overarching Animal Welfare Act 1999.
 The current code is due for review, which is expected to commence in 2023.

-The new Code is specific in its requirements of farmers and includes new detailed sections on colony farming, range management for free-range farming, natural animal behaviour, and the handling, catching and transport of layer hens and chicks.
+The current Code is specific in its requirements of farmers and includes new detailed sections on colony farming, range management for free-range farming, natural animal behaviour, and the handling, catching and transport of layer hens and chicks.

 Importantly, the Code also identifies good stockmanship as the key to good welfare, a position the EPF fully endorses through farmer education and support activity.